nicefaa6waa/genshin-sddm-theme/README.md

 ## Credits

-This is the modified version of [prasanthrangan's corner theme](https://github.com/prasanthrangan/hyprdots) for hyprland
+This is the modified version of [aczw's corner theme](https://github.com/aczw/sddm-theme-corners)